pakx/VClipMangler/devlog.md

 - added devlog.md
 - updated to VLC 3.0.18
-- installed <https://marketplace.visualstudio.com/items?itemName=appulate.filewatcher>, to copy VclipMangler.lua from repo to extensions folder on save
+- installed <https://marketplace.visualstudio.com/items?itemName=appulate.filewatcher>, to copy VClipMangler.lua from repo to extensions folder on save
 - edited test/app.lua to use VclipManager.ini from repo folder
 - fixed [Move Select button to from the Clip section to the clips-list section](https://github.com/pakx/VClipMangler/issues/1); moved Select button, updated svg used in Help
 - minor edits to readme, help